This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Career Opportunities

-Students who successfully graduate from the Master of Public Health degree program will have the opportunity to work with county and state departments of public health, and other health related agencies at the local, regional and national levels.
-Graduates from the program will be well equipped with public health competencies and skills to serve as program directors and managers, program coordinators, public health educators, health policy analyst, and many more.
-There are potentials for successful graduates to work in the international public health arena, especially in the areas of women, mothers, children, infants and family’s health.
+Students who successfully graduate from the Master of Public Health degree program will have the opportunity to work with county and state departments of public health, and other health-related agencies at the local, regional, and national levels.
+Graduates from the program will be well equipped with public health competencies and skills to serve in many roles.
+There are potentials for successful graduates to work in the international public health arena, especially in the areas of women, mothers, children, infants, and family health.

 Frequently Asked Questions

 No pre-requisite entry requirement for the MPH program.
 Applicants with varied undergraduate degrees can apply.
-Usually applicants with undergraduate GPA of least 3.0 are preferred.
-But applicants with a GPA between 2.5 and 2.99 may be accepted.
+Usually, applicants with undergraduate GPA of least 2.75 are preferred.
+But applicants with a GPA between 2.5 and 2.70 may be accepted.

 Applicant seeking to be accepted into the MPH program must submit a formal application to CSU Admissions Office.
 For more on application, please go to: Graduate Program Admissions - Columbus State University